 - ensure employee’s and volunteer’s WWC Check card is current.
 A WWC cardholder is not permitted to undertake child-related work after the person’s WWC Check expires.
 After the card’s expiry date, the employee or volunteer has three months to renew the card but cannot engage in child-related work until the Assessment Notice has been issued.

 - develop processes to deal with an employee or volunteer who is given a Negative Notice, and make sure they do not perform child-related work, even if directly supervised.

 The Working with Children Act 2005 (Vic) includes a number of offences.
 Employers should be aware of the penalties associated with these offences.

 It is an offence to engage a person who is required to have an Assessment Notice and does not have one.
 As an agency, it is an offence to offer the services of a person who does not have an Assessment Notice when the person is required to have one.

-If found guilty of either of these offences as a natural person, then you will be liable for level seven imprisonment (two years maximum) or a level seven fine (240 penalty units maximum more than $35,000), or both.
+If found guilty of either of these offences as a natural person, then you will be liable for level seven imprisonment (two years maximum) or a level seven fine (240 penalty units maximum), or both.

-If found guilty of either of these offences as a body corporate, then the body corporate will be liable for a fine not exceeding 1200 penalty units more than $177,000.
+If found guilty of either of these offences as a body corporate, then the body corporate will be liable for a fine not exceeding 1200 penalty units.